-\$0 for each specialist visit for hospice consultation services only pay the plan cost-sharing amount for in-network services
+\$0 for each specialist visit for hospice consultation services

-2023 Evidence of Coverage for Senior Care Plus Complete Plan Chapter 4 Medical Benefits Chart (what is covered and what you pay)

-• If you obtain the covered services from an out-ofnetwork provider, you pay the plan cost sharing under Fee-for-Service Medicare (Original Medicare)

-For services that are covered by Senior Care Plus Complete Plan but are not covered by Medicare Part A or B: Senior Care Plus Complete Plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services only pay the plan cost-sharing amount for in-network services • If you obtain the covered services from an out-of- network provider, you pay the plan cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by Senior Care Plus Complete Plan but are not covered by Medicare Part A or B : Senior Care Plus Complete Plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).

-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

-• Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

-Immunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccine - COVID-19 vaccinations - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

-What you must pay when you Services that are covered for you get these services We also cover some vaccines under our Part D prescription drug benefit.
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. • Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+We also cover some vaccines under our Part D prescription drug benefit.

-Inpatient hospital care